-If the initial inspection has not yet occurred, the HPO must certify in the Legal Agreement that the rental units in which Applicants will reside in, as well as the housing property, comply with the HQS requisites checklist that was handed along with the eligibility notification.
-Corroboration and validation of the HPO's certification of HQS compliance via inspection will be expected to be done in the first ninety (90) calendar days after the Legal Agreement has been signed.
+If the initial inspection has not yet occurred, the HPO must certify in the MOU Legal Agreement that the rental units in which Applicants will reside in, as well as the housing property, comply with the HQS requisites checklist that was handed along with the eligibility notification.
+Corroboration and validation of the HPO's certification of HQS compliance via inspection will be expected to be done in the first ninety (90) calendar days after the agreements for tenants who reside in that housing property Legal Agreement have been signed.

-The Legal Agreement will contain penalty clauses, that could include repayment of subsidy in whole or in part, in the case substantial deficiencies are found in the rental units or the housing properties that were initially stated by the HPO to be compliant with Housing Quality Standards.
+The MOU Legal Agreement will contain penalty clauses, that could include repayment of subsidy in whole or in part, in the case substantial deficiencies are found in the rental units or the housing properties that were initially stated by the HPO to be compliant with Housing Quality Standards.

 If after the inspection, it is found that either the rental units or the housing property do not comply with the minimum required standards, the HPO will be notified in writing.
-The HPO must correct all notified deficiencies within thirty (30 days of the notification.
+The HPO must correct all notified deficiencies within thirty (30 days) of the notification.